CindyX0/CS506Final_Project/README.md

 **Visualizations and Analysis**

-(each visualization, interactive visualization, and gif can be found in the visualization folder)
+(Each visualization, interactive visualization, and gif can be found in the visualization folder)

-In the following sections, I will walk through the resulting visualizations, and provide an analysis of what those results reveal about patterns in relationships.
+In the following sections, I will walk through the resulting visualizations and provide an analysis of what those results reveal about patterns in relationships.

 **Visualization #1: Relationship Satisfaction Accross Stress Types**